 Since we’re playing this game, had you rather be napping or memorizing content for an upcoming test?
 Depending on your personality, anything but studying may be of interest to you.
 Are you easily distracted?
 Do you find other things to do instead of what you need to be doing?
 If so, you may be a procrastinator.
 Also, if you are… you’re not alone!

 Procrastination is a common problem for many college students.
-Putting studying or writing a paper until the last minute doesn’t seem like a big deal until it’s the night before the deadline and there’s too much to cover or memorize.
-While traditional students can lean on their fellow learners by pulling all-nighters or study sessions, this option isn’t always an option for online learners.
+Putting off studying or writing a paper at the last minute doesn’t seem like a big deal, but it can be.
+If you wait till the night before the deadline, there’s too much to cover or memorize.
+While traditional students can lean on their fellow learners by pulling all-nighters or study sessions, this option isn’t always a choice for online learners.

 What are you waiting for?!
+Don’t procrastinate!
 Click the links to learn how to stay on track with your goal and be the success you know you can be!